bromagosa/BeetleExtension/docs/index.md

 You can refer to the [blocks reference](#all-blocks-described) at the end of this article to learn what every single block does.

 ## Overview and Abstractions

+First of all, you will need to open the 3D viewport in order to be able to see the Beetle and the geometries you generate.
+To do so, navigate to the *3D Beetle* category and click on the button at the top of the blocks palette, labeled *Open 3D Window*.

 ### The Beetle

-The Beetle is a character that can move around 3D space.
+The Beetle is a character that can move around in 3D space.
 Here's what it looks like in its default color:

 > ![beetle](beetle.png)

 This character is to 3D what the Lego turtle is to 2D.
-Turtles can move on a 2D plane, but beetles can additionally fly and dig underground, which makes them very apt for exploring the third dimension.
+Turtles can move on a 2D plane, but beetles can additionally fly and dig underground, which makes them very apt at exploring the third dimension.

 ### Movement and Rotation